cardcj55/cardcj55.sitnstew.io/README.md

 4. What JavaScript functionality will you implement?
   I will implement JavaScript to make sure the feedback form is filled out.
 6. How does interactivity improve user experience?
+  By making people feel like there feedback is being taken into consideration.